neelgandhi108/Big-Data-Analytics-for-Google-Play-Store/README.md

 ## ABSTRACT

-Google Play Store contains millions of Apps.
-These apps are downloaded and been used by millions and billions of users.
-Whenever a user browse or search for apps on Play store, a list of apps are shown to the user in which each app contains the app name along with its rating.
-Usually the user prefers to download highly rated apps because highly rated apps reflect users’ satisfaction.
-In order to gain high ratings, app developer uses different techniques and tweaks other than the app quality its self.
-Developers use attractive app titles, demanding icons, and other things to gain better ratings for their apps.
-However, there is no scientific approach to find the real impact of using attractive titles or any other such thing in order to gain higher ratings.
-Therefore, in this paper, we examine a number of factors of google play store apps and identify the influence of these factors using variable importance.
-For this purpose, real-world Google Play store apps dataset is used in this paper to identify the importance of these factors.
-For identification of important variables, Random Forest, Linear Regression Model and Support Vector Regression are used.
-The performance of the model is evaluated using standard performance evaluation techniques.
-The results show that some factors have higher significance and influence the app ratings.
-Moreover, keyword analysis has taken place to find the important words used in app title that results in higher and lower ratings.
-So in this project, I have tried to perform analysis and prediction into the Google Play store application dataset that I have collected from kaggle.com.
-Using Big Data techniques such as Hive I have tried to discover the relationships among various attributes present in my dataset such as which application is free or paid, about the user reviews, rating of the application.
-And using Deep Learning I have tried to make a prediction about the user reviews that which review is positive or negative.
+The Google Play Store hosts a vast collection of millions of apps that are downloaded and used by billions of users worldwide.
+When users browse or search for apps, they are presented with a list of options, each displaying the app name and its rating.
+Typically, users tend to gravitate towards highly rated apps, as they reflect user satisfaction.
+App developers employ various techniques and optimizations, apart from the inherent app quality, to obtain high ratings.
+These include using attractive app titles, compelling icons, and other strategies to enhance their app's rating.
+However, there is currently no scientific approach to determine the actual impact of employing such techniques on achieving higher ratings.

+This project aims to investigate several factors related to Google Play Store apps and assess their influence using variable importance analysis.
+To accomplish this, we utilize a real-world dataset obtained from the Google Play Store to identify the significance of these factors.
+Random Forest, Linear Regression Model, and Support Vector Regression methods are employed to identify important variables.
+The models' performance is evaluated using standard evaluation techniques.
+Our findings reveal that certain factors hold greater significance and have a notable impact on app ratings.
+Additionally, we conduct keyword analysis to identify important words used in app titles that correlate with higher and lower ratings.

+In this project, we perform an analysis and prediction on the Google Play Store application dataset collected from kaggle.com.
+Leveraging Big Data techniques, such as Hive, we explore the relationships among various attributes within the dataset, including whether an application is free or paid, user reviews, and application ratings.
+Furthermore, utilizing Deep Learning, we attempt to predict whether user reviews are positive or negative.
+By conducting this research, we aim to gain insights into the dynamics of the Google Play Store ecosystem and provide valuable information for app developers and users alike.